open-xml-templating/docxtemplater/docs/source/errors.rst

     {name++}

 and you use the angularParser, you will have this error.
-The error happens when you call parser('name++'); The underlying error ca be read in `e.properties.rootError`
+The error happens when you call parser('name++'); The underlying error can be read in `e.properties.rootError`

 **unimplemented_tag_type** happens when a tag type is not implemented.
 It should normally not happen, unless you changed docxtemplater code.